ResourceGuide

 Last updated: July 2026 · Hydromancer team

 Hyperliquid produces a block roughly every 70ms, and everything on the exchange — every trade, book update, stop-loss, TWAP, deposit — can be consumed as a stream.
-There are two ways to do it: the official Hyperliquid websocket (free, single-coin subscriptions) and Hydromancer's feeds (wire-compatible with the official API, plus multi-coin subscriptions, all-market firehoses, four orderbook latency tiers, and channels that don't exist anywhere else).
+There are two ways to do it: the official Hyperliquid websocket (free, single-coin subscriptions) and Hydromancer's feeds (wire-compatible with the official API, plus multi-coin subscriptions, all-market firehoses, four ways to stream the orderbook, and channels that don't exist anywhere else).
 This guide maps all of it, with runnable code.

 Two ways to stream Hyperliquid

-Start honest: the official websocket at api.hyperliquid.xyz is free and fine for a lot of jobs.
+One honest caveat: the official websocket at api.hyperliquid.xyz is free and fine for a lot of jobs.
 One bot, one coin, a book and a trade stream — use it, skip the rest of this page.
+Read the official Hyperliquid docs to get started.

 Our feeds exist for everything past that point.
 They're wire-compatible — an HL client sending the native coin: "BTC" shape works as-is — and they add what builders kept asking us for: